South Dakota's Noem delays social studies standards amid concerns over left-wing influences

 GETTING CRITICAL RACE THEORY OUT OF PUBLIC SCHOOLS IS HARDER THAN PASSING A LAW

-Her latest move came as Stanley Kurtz, a senior fellow at the Ethics and Public Policy Institute, warned about the education consultant Beth Ratway's influence on the Department of Education, as well as what he called the "action-civics-based C3 Framework."
+Her latest move came as Stanley Kurtz, a senior fellow at the Ethics and Public Policy Center, warned about the education consultant Beth Ratway's influence on the Department of Education, as well as what he called the "action-civics-based C3 Framework."

 Kurtz also pointed to Ratway's video presentation on social justice, which has since been removed from YouTube.
 Obtained by Fox News via Kurtz, the PowerPoint employs plenty of language reminiscent of controversial equity trainings seen throughout the U.S.